bndtools/bnd/docs/_instructions/exportcontents.md

 layout: default
 class: Project
 title: -exportcontents PACKAGE-SPEC, ( ',' PACKAGE-SPEC )*
+summary: Exports the given packages but does not try to include them from the class path.
+The packages should be loaded with alternative means.
 ---

 Exports the given packages but does not try to include them from the class path.
 The packages should be loaded with alternative means.
 The syntax is similar to the [`Export-Package`](/heads/export_package.html) header.